MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-OrganizationRelationship.md

 # Get-OrganizationRelationship

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the Get-OrganizationRelationship cmdlet to retrieve settings for a relationship that has been created for free/busy information access or secure e-mail delivery using federated delivery.

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online

 This cmdlet is available in on-premises Exchange and in the cloud-based service.
 Some parameters and settings may be exclusive to one environment or the other.

 Use the Get-OrganizationRelationship cmdlet to retrieve settings for an organization relationship that has been created for federated sharing with other federated Exchange organizations or for hybrid deployments with Exchange Online.